The Tessel 2 CLI is able to detect Tessel 2s on the same wireless network as your host computer using a protocol called mDNS. If you run

 Next, let's check if your computer is able to detect the Tessel at all (to determine if it's an issue with the CLI or with the Tessel).
 We'll use a utility that we absolutely know works.

-I only have an example for OSX - if you know how to do mDNS discovery on Windows or Linux, please add to this file and submit a PR!
+I only have an example for OSX - if you know how to do mDNS discovery on Windows, please add to this file and submit a PR!

 dns-sd -B _tessel._tcp .